Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Convergence tests

-In Fig.~\ref{fig:convergence}, we present a convergence test for the cumulative mass function computed from \ahf\ halo catalog for different particle masses and spatial resolutions.
+In Fig.~\ref{fig:convergence}, we present a convergence test for the cumulative mass function computed from \ahf\ halo catalogue for different particle masses and spatial resolutions.
 We consider three mass resolutions, corresponding to the following particle masses: $\{6.35\times 10^{11}, 7.94\times 10^{10}, 9.92\times 10^{9}\}\,\msun$; respectively $\{256^3, 512^3, 1024^3\}$ particles in a box of $500\,\mpc$.
 For the gravitational softening we consider: $\epsilon=\{l/20, l/40, l/80\}$, where $l$ is the mean interparticle distance.
 For reference, the $1$ percent region is shown with the grey-shaded area, while the $68$ percent confidence level assuming Poisson distribution for the halo distribution of the simulations with $1024^3$ particles with $\epsilon=l/40$ and $\epsilon=l/80$ is depicted in red.
-We note that a particle mass of few times $10^{10}\,\msun$ is enough to have a cumulative mass function that agrees at percent-level with the higher resolution simulation for halos more massive than $10^{14}\,\msun$.
+We note that a particle mass of few times $10^{10}\,\msun$ is enough to have a cumulative mass function that agrees to within 1 percent with the higher resolution simulation for halos more massive than $10^{14}\,\msun$.
 Lighter objects are more strongly affected by both the mass and spatial resolutions.
-For the simulation with $256^3$ particles, even the formation of very massive objects are suppressed by $\approx 4$ percent.
+For the simulation with $256^3$ particles, even the formation of very massive objects is suppressed by $\approx 4$ percent.